 This study highlights the challenges associated with work-family conflict.
 But not all hope is lost.
 The researchers make several recommendations: First, if people feel the need to avoid particularly complex tasks, we might want to find ways to make the tasks less complex and more gratifying.
 For example, we might try breaking larger tasks into smaller portions.
 Second, we need to be aware of how work-to-family conflict leads us to choose tasks that leave us unfulfilled, which may be the first step in avoiding these poor choices.
 We can also find ways to “recharge our batteries” and restore our resources.
 This can be as simple as taking a break during the workday, or engaging in after-work relaxation activities.

-For managers, say the authors, this research has implications for how work tasks ought to be scheduled.
+The authors also say this research has implications for how managers ought to schedule work tasks.
 Too much complex work might not provide time for employees to replenish resources.
-Instead easier and less demanding tasks could be mixed in with the more resource-demanding tasks.
+Instead, easier and less demanding tasks could be mixed in with the more resource-demanding tasks.
 Also, a simple change like scheduling complex work in the morning when people may be more alert, might go a long way toward lessening the burden on those struggling with work-to-family conflict.

 Dahm, P. C., Glomb, T. M., Manchester, C. F., & Leroy, S. (2015).
 Work–family conflict and self-discrepant time allocation at work.
 Journal of Applied Psychology, 100(3), 767–792.